 - Keep the scars protected from the sun.
 Use sunscreen consistently and wear clothing with an SPF factor.

 - Using a scar minimizing gel or cream.
 We suggest the SkinMedica® Scar Recovery Gel with Centelline™.

-The cost of a tummy tuck in San Diego is typically $9,000 to $16,000.
-Your cost may vary depending on whether you need a mini, standard, or extended tummy tuck.
-Get all the info you need about costs on our pricing page.
+Cost may vary depending on if you need a mini, standard, or extended tummy tuck.
+View fee ranges and get all the info you need on our pricing page.

 Your Dream Starts Today